-Holy Cross of San Antonio has always put a premium on the safety and security of our students.
-The dangers of revealing information to strangers over the Internet are discussed with students as they begin to access School technology.
-The School is committed to providing a safe, enjoyable, technology-rich learning environment designed to prepare all students for the technology-dominated workplace.
+Holy Cross has always put a premium on the safety and security of our students.
+The dangers of revealing information to strangers over the Internet are discussed with students as they begin to access school technology.
+The school is committed to providing a safe, enjoyable, technology-rich learning environment designed to prepare all students for the technology-dominated workplace.

-If you any questions regarding Holy Cross of San Antonio's compliance with CIPA or Internet safety, please contact the principal.
+If you have any questions regarding Holy Cross of San Antonio's compliance with CIPA or Internet safety, please contact the principal.